 THE INTERMOUNTAIN PI PODCAST FOLLOWS THE REAL-LIFE EXPLOITS, INVESTIGATIVE TIPS AND INSIGHTFUL ADVICE OF 30-YEAR VETERAN UTAH PRIVATE INVESTIGATOR SCOTT FULMER

 HE RESIDES IN THE ROCKY MOUNTAINS, SOMEWHERE ALONG THE WASATCH FRONT NEAR HISTORIC SALT LAKE CITY.
 SCOTT IS AVAILABLE FOR MEDIA APPEARANCES, BOOK READINGS, BOOK SIGNINGS, AND SPEAKING OPPORTUNITIES.
 SEND YOUR INQUIRIES TO MEDIA@INTERMOUNTAINPI.COM.
 WHEN YOU NEED A PRIVATE INVESTIGATOR CALL SCOTT AT 801.830.1474.
 CONSULTATIONS ARE FREE AND CONFIDENTIAL.
-PLEASE CONSIDER DONATING TO THE POCAST BY SUPPORTING US ON PATREON.

 COPYRIGHT © 2019 INTERMOUNTAIN PI.
 ALL RIGHTS RESERVED.